openmultiplayer/web/docs/scripting/functions/SetPlayerAttachedObject.md

 :::warning

-In version 0.3d and onwards, 10 objects can be attached to a single player (index 0-9).
-In earlier versions, the limit is 5 (index 0-4).
+Atleast 10 objects can be attached to a single player (index 0-9)

 :::